Kavithma-Thushal/LinkedIn-Clone-App/README.md

-# LinkedIn Clone | React native | Mobile Application
+# LinkedIn Clone | React Native | Mobile Application

 Welcome to the LinkedIn Clone Repository!
 This is a mobile application built using React Native.
 The app aims to replicate the core features of LinkedIn, providing a platform for professionals to connect, network, and share content.